-no longer as a slave (ULT)
+no longer as a slave (ULT) This is because {Onesimus} is no longer just a slave (UST)

 This does not mean that Onesimus will no longer be a slave to Philemon.
-To make this clearer in your language, you can use a word such as "just" or "only."
+If your readers would misunderstand this phrase, you can use a word such as "just" or "only."
 Alternate translation: "no longer only as a slave"

-a slave...better than (ULT)
+a slave...better than (ULT) a slave...he is much more than (UST)